Cataloguing, conserving and digitising our historical archive

 It is also fascinating peek into their past and the issues and threats to the countryside which they feared in the 1920’s and 1930’s, many of which are still relevant today.
 But the material Mel used was a tiny fraction of the whole archive which dates back to 1924 when the charity was first established.

 It consists of thousands of items: annual reports, meeting minutes, letters, photos, glass slides, publicity materials, posters and pamphlets, reports, architectural drawings (many by Gerald himself) and many maps, including one with the first ever hand drawn depiction of the national park boundary.
 The letters and meeting minutes illustrate the critical role Ethel and Gerald played in the founding of the first green belt in Sheffield in 1938, and the designation of the first national park in 1951.

-We have been trying to raise funds to preserve and conserve it, to digitise the most important material and make it accessible to future conservationists, and the general public so they can appreciate the incredible hard work and lobbying which went into protecting our beautiful countryside.
+We now have National Lottery Heritage money to preserve and conserve it, to digitise the most important material and make it accessible to the general public so they can appreciate the incredible hard work and lobbying which went into protecting our beautiful countryside.

 We are currently looking for volunteers to help with oral histories.
 Click on the link below to download the role description.